zsysuper/pathtree/README.rst

    filesystem.
 -  All paths must begin with a '/'.
 -  Path elements may not contain a '/'.
--  Path elements beginning with a ':' or '\*' will be interpreted as wildcards.
 -  Trailing slashes are inconsequential.

--  Wildcards

-   -  Wildcards are named path elements that may match any strings in that location.
-Two different kinds of wildcards are permitted:
-   -  :var - names beginning with ":" will match any single path element.
-   -  \*var - names beginning with "\*" will match one or more path elements.
-      ``(however, no path elements may come after a star wildcard)``

--  Extensions

-   -  Single element wildcards in the last path element can optionally end with an extension.
-This allows for routes like '/users/:id.json', which will not conflict with '/users/:id'.

 -  Algorithm